asallam02/Enhancer/README.md

 - The entry point for the app is through main.py, this is the file that will start up the GUI.
 - All the backend logic for the app is stored in the Models folder.
 The Graphing folder includes all the logic for graphing while the Backend folder includes all the logic for running the machine learning model, creating a query, and querying the USCS database.
 - The Templates file includes the .ui templates for the app generated using qt designer.
 Please note, the final py files were slightly modified compared to the output you would get from directly translating these files to .py, if you do regenerate the files do so at your own risk.

+## What does the app do?
+The flow of the application goes as follows
+- User opens the app
+- App creates an instance of the Enformer model
+- User inputs chromosome and desired location
+- App creates a Query object and fetches the desired sequence from the UCSC database
+- User edits the sequence, chooses a desired sequence, and clicks go
+- App runs the original and modified sequences through enformer and saves the results
+- App creates an Organizer object
+- User adds a box
+- Organizer object creates a box and saves the parameters
+- User clicks next
+- App does background calculations, plots the graphs, and shows them

 ## Installing packages and venv
 To run this app through the terminal we recommend using a venv.
 A venv is a virtual environment that allows you to install all your needed pip packages without breaking any other program on your laptop due to version differences.